-More and more, people are voicing concerns that the tobacco smoke
+More and more, people are voicing concerns that the

-annoyance, discomfort, and sometimes, illness.
-These concerns
+often causing annoyance, discomfort, and sometimes, illness.
+These

-not possible, legal action may be warranted.
+this is not possible, legal action may be warranted.

-Such legal actions have been brought across the United States,
+Such legal actions have been brought across the United

-sometimes leading to out-of-court settlements, other times to
+States, sometimes leading to out-of-court settlements, other times to

 verdicts in favor of one of the parties.

-The following are possible legal options available to you if
+The following are possible legal options available to

-you are exposed to secondhand smoke against your will:
+you if you are exposed to secondhand smoke against your will:

 |

-Common Law Theories.
+Common

-law.
 These theories include: breach of covenant of quiet enjoyment;

-negligence; nuisance; breach of warranty of habitability;
+negligence; nuisance; breach of warranty of habitability; battery;

-battery; intentional infliction of emotional distress; trespass;
+intentional infliction of emotional distress; trespass; constructive

-constructive eviction.
+eviction.

 |